A Message from Debbie

 It wasn’t until I realized who and how I wanted to help that everything changed.
-I wanted to help people who needed guidance at a time when their lives were at a crossroads – I wanted to help people in need.
+I wanted to help people who needed guidance at a time when their lives were at a crossroads – in particular, I wanted to help women in need.
+Through witnessing the struggles my mother went through at an early age, and experiencing my own struggles as the family breadwinner, I learned that I specifically wanted to help women forge their financial futures.
 By lending my support, I ensure that my clients won’t have to face life’s uncertainties alone.
-Whether it be a death, divorce, or even retirement, I want to assist others in need and support them on their journeys towards financial security.
+Whether it be a death, divorce, or even retirement, I want to assist women in need and support them on their journeys towards financial security.

 At Taylor Financial Group, we live by the Golden Rule – we treat others how we would like to be treated.
 As a result, I have designed every aspect of our practice to support my clients on their personal journeys.
 I am so grateful that every day I have the opportunity to help align my clients’ wealth with their dreams in a comfortable, confident manner.
 I am truly blessed to do what I do.